Nanjing: Southern capital of the Ming dynasty

 Besides the city wall, other Ming-era structures in the city included the famous Ming Xiaoling Mausoleum and Porcelain Tower, although the latter was destroyed by the Taipings in the 19th century either to prevent a hostile faction from using it to observe and shell the city or from superstitious fear of its geomantic properties.
+A gigantic stele, cut on the orders of the Yongle Emperor, lies abandoned in the Yangshan Quarry some 15-20 km east of the walled city.